kontrolplane/pull-request-title-validator/README.md

-# pull-request-title-validation
+# pull-request-title-validator

-The `pull-request-title-validation` GitHub Action helps ensuring that contributors provide informative and well-formatted titles - based on the [conventional-commits] specification.
+The `pull-request-title-validator` GitHub Action helps ensuring that contributors provide informative and well-formatted titles - based on the [conventional-commits] specification.
 The titles of the pull request could then be used to create automated releases.

 [conventional-commits]: https://www.conventionalcommits.org/en/v1.0.0/